MrThearMan/dndfog/README.md

 ## Known issues or lacking features

-When zooming, the program grid and background map might not stay aligned, if you have moved the background map.
+- When zooming, the program grid and background map might not stay aligned, if you have moved the background map.
 This is due to the background map offset not being scaled correctly to the new zoom level.
 Usually this should be only a few pixels, and you can fix it quickly by moving the background.

-Gridsize can only be changed on initial lauch.
-Use the `--gridsize=<size>` extra argument on first lauch to change the grid size, and when you get it correct, save the file.
-There was some alignment issues with the background map when I tried adding this, so I skipped it for now.
-Might add later.
+- Matching program gridsize to background gridsize is a bit awkward.
+You can either use the `--gridsize=<size>` extra argument on lauch, or change it with `ALT + Scroll wheel`, but there is bound to be some misalignment that you have to correct by moving the background.

-There is no undo or redo.
-Might add later.
+- AOEs might do not stay the correct size when zooming back and forth.

-There is no way to add pictures to pieces.
-Might add later.
+- There is no undo or redo.

-There is no way to mark/point on things on the map (apart from the mouse cursor).
+- There is no way to add pictures to pieces.
-Might add later.
+- There is no way to mark/point on things on the map (apart from the mouse cursor).

 [coverage-badge]: https://coveralls.io/repos/github/MrThearMan/dndfog/badge.svg?branch=main
 [status-badge]: https://img.shields.io/github/workflow/status/MrThearMan/dndfog/Test